-In Microsoft Excel, the SMALL function is generally used to extract the nth lowest or smallest value from a range of cells containing numerical data only.
+In Microsoft Excel, the SMALL function is used to extract the nth lowest or smallest value from a range of cells containing numerical data only.
 In this article, you’ll get to learn how you can use this SMALL function effectively in Excel with appropriate illustrations.

 The above screenshot is an overview of the article, representing a few applications of the SMALL function in Excel.
 You’ll learn more about the methods to use the SMALL function properly in the following sections of this article.